Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Detailed Methods and Results

 This search yields the top 1,000 results ranked by citation count.
 From these, we select papers according to two criteria: (1) general-domain surveys (\eg NLP, computer vision, multimodal learning) that describe reusable architectures, and (2) domain-specific surveys (\eg robotics, medicine) from application areas where deep learning has seen significant adoption.
 Applying these criteria results in 224 survey papers.
 Next, we apply adaptive reading~\citep{petersen2008systematic}, following the same approach used in RQ2, examining each survey paper in detail only when necessary to determine whether it explicitly discussed model interactions (\eg feature fusion, multi-PTM workflows).
 This process yields a final set of 145 survey papers.

 After reviewing the selected papers, we find that model interactions are rarely defined or explicitly discussed in the literature, and that no prior work specifically addresses interactions between PTMs and other models (\S\ref{subsec:ptm-stages}).
 However, many studies implicitly describe recurring, high-level multi-model interaction patterns in their discussions of model design patterns or training strategies for specific domain applications.
-From these, we identify two forms of interaction between PTMs and other models: \begin{itemize} \item \textbf{Feature Handoff (FH).} This interaction occurs when the output of one model, typically a learned representation, is passed to another model for further processing.
+From these, we identify two forms of interaction between PTMs and other models:

+\begin{itemize} \item \textbf{Feature Handoff (FH).} This interaction occurs when the output of one model, typically a learned representation, is passed to another model for further processing.
 For instance, vision transformers often rely on convolutional backbones such as ResNet-50 to extract image features, which are then handed off to transformer layers for higher-level interpretation \citep{transformers_vision_survey}.
 Multimodal models frequently encode different modalities (\eg text and image) using separate specialized components, followed by fusion or decoding layers \citep{multimodal_llms_survey, fusion2024survey}.
 Similarly, in time series modeling, graph or recurrent encoders produce latent representations that are fed into task-specific heads \citep{liang2024foundation}.

 \item \textbf{Feedback Guidance (FB).} This interaction occurs when a model serves as an evaluator during the training stage or fine-tuning of another model.
-One model’s outputs are assessed using similarity scores or perceptual distances computed by another model, and this signal is used to update the first model.
+One model's outputs are assessed using similarity scores or perceptual distances computed by another model, and this signal is used to update the first model.
 For example, perceptual loss is often computed using pretrained vision networks such as VGG to shape image generation outputs \citep{oussidi2018deep}.
-In multimodal generative systems, pretrained embedding models (\eg CLIP) provide alignment feedback between text prompts and generated images, offering a form of self-supervised guidance without being updated themselves \citep{aigc2024survey, multimodal_image_editing_survey}.
+In multimodal generative systems, pretrained embedding models (\eg CLIP) provide alignment feedback between text prompts and generated images, offering a form of self-supervised guidance without being updated themselves \citep{aigc2024survey, multimodal_image_editing_survey}. \end{itemize}